VincentSteil/Distributed-Systems-Simulator/README.md

 Distributed-Systems-Simulator
 =============================

-This is a simulator for my distributed systems class that reads in formatted text data and implements lamport clocks and a mutual exclusion algrithm.
+This is a simulator for my distributed systems class that reads in formatted event text data and implements lamport clocks and a mutual exclusion algrithm.

+I get the feeling that the codebase could be smaller if I redesigned the whole thing from the ground up.

 Run:

-python Run_Distributed_Systems_Simulator.py -i in.txt -o out.txt
+pypy Run_Distributed_Systems_Simulator.py -i in.txt -o out.txt